-Although not technically a museum, I love the sound of the Painted Forest of Oma and have filed it under ‘outdoor museum’.
+Although not technically a museum, the Painted Forest of Oma should be filed under ‘outdoor museum’.
 Located approximately 45 minutes northeast of the city is the town of Kortezubi, in the heart of the Urdaibai Biosphere Reserve.
 This is where you’ll find the work of painter and sculptor Agustín Ibarrola, colourfully painted trees decorated with eyes, figures, animals and abstract designs, hidden among the forest.
 Kids will love it!

 Learn more about the Basque history and culture at the Basque Museum.
 Exhibits include old fishing equipment, a wolf trap and a 3D topographical map of the region built to scale.
 Of particular interest to kids are the enormous, colourful costumes worn in traditional festivals.